HIGHLIGHTS

 What is the Price of OnePlus Nord 6 in Nepal?

-Where?
-What?
+OnePlus Nord 6 brought many upgrades over its predecessor, but it cut some corners too.
+“Where, though?
+What corners?”
 We’ll discuss all that in further detail in this article.
 Let’s go!

 OnePlus Nord 6 Overview

 Thankfully, they have stepped away from the pill-shaped camera island on the corner kind of design to a look closer to the brand’s flagship offerings.
-And I can easily get behind that.
+I can easily get behind that.
 All iPhones have a similar look, almost all Samsung phones have a similar look, and I don’t mind all OnePlus phones looking the same.

-OnePlus ships the Nord 6 with the “Adaptive Frame Booster” feature, which can boost the in-game frame rate to 165 FPS despite games not supporting such high frame rates natively.
-This isn’t a new feature for OnePlus, though, as Nord 5 also came with this feature.
+OnePlus ships the Nord 6 with the “Adaptive Frame Booster” feature, which can boost in-game frame rate to 165 FPS despite games not supporting such high frame rates natively.
+This isn’t a new feature for OnePlus, though, as the Nord 5 also came with this feature.
 However, in our testing, this feature only boosted the frame rate up to 120Hz.

-And talking of the cameras, this is where the corners have been cut.
+Talking of the cameras, this is where the corners have been cut.
 Well, technically, it seems like a shift in focus rather than cutting corners.

 The main camera now uses the Sony LYTIA-600 sized at 1/1.953”, replacing the larger 1/1.56” Sony LYT-700 from the Nord 5 — roughly a 25% drop in sensor size.
 Similarly, the ultrawide sensor has switched from the OmniVision OV08D10 to the OV08F.
 While both share the same 1/4-inch size, the OV08D10 appears to be a more premier option.

 So, the camera department hasn’t particularly been “stonks”.
 But it appears to be a deliberate choice, as OnePlus seems to be transitioning into a gamer-centric brand.
-This is further backed by the decision to focus on the “6-axis” gyroscope OnePlus is providing in Nord 6.
+This is further backed by the decision to focus on the “6-axis” gyroscope OnePlus is providing in the Nord 6.

 OnePlus Nord 6 Specifications